ikraamg/ikraamg/README.md

 ### Hi there 👋

 My name is Ikraam.
-I am a **Full-Stack Developer** and Electronic Engineer.
+I am a **Full-Stack Ruby Developer** and Electronic Engineer.

 I specialise in custom e-commerce sites using the [Solidus](solidus.io) which is built on **Ruby on Rails**.